 \subsection{Justice in a Single Currency}

-Given the above definitions and observations, we now formally define our desired property of distributive justice, in which, intuitively, every agent is granted an equal share of the currency.
+Given the above definitions and observations, we are ready to formally define our desired property of distributive justice, in which, intuitively, every agent is granted an equal share of the currency value.
 We then demonstrate monetary regimes which realize distributive justice.
 The fundamental definition of a just currency is the following:

-\begin{definition}[Distributive Justice] A currency community history is said to be \textit{just}, if for every $t\geq 0$ and $v\in V_t$:
+\begin{definition}[Distributive Justice] A currency community history is said to be \textit{just} if for every $t\geq 0$ and $v\in V_t$:

-That is, the diluted balance of each agent equals its diluted cash-flow plus an equal share of the currency. \end{definition}
+That is, the difference between the diluted balance of each agent and its diluted cash-flow is an equal share of the currency value. \end{definition}

-Intuitively, a just currency grants an equal share of the currency to every community member, regardless of their inputs, while allowing them to do with their share as they please.
+Intuitively, a just currency grants an equal share of the currency to every community member, regardless of their initial endowments, while allowing them to do with their share as they please.
 This results in a socially just allocation of the currency, which is offset from equality only by voluntary trade.

 \begin{observation}[Equal Birth Grant] Consider a currency community history where each agent receives a fixed number of coins when it joins the community.
 Formally, $b_0(v) = x >0$ for all $v\in V_0$ and